MicrosoftEdge/WebView2Feedback/specs/CriticalRestartRequired.md

     }
 }

-void WebView_CriticalRestartRequired(object sender, object e) {
+void WebView_CriticalRestartRequired(CoreWebView2Environment sender, object e) {
     // Depending on your app experience, you may or may not
     // want to prompt user to restart the app.